xubingyue/avocadodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 { [ CONCAT("test/", "bar") ] : "someValue" }
 ```

-Since ArangoDB 2.7, there is also shorthand notation for attributes which is handy for
+Since AvocadoDB 2.7, there is also shorthand notation for attributes which is handy for
 returning existing variables easily:

 ```js